andersmurphy/andersmurphy-blog/resources/posts/2019-05-25-clojure-sorting-a-sequence-based-on-another-sequence.md

 ### Generating data

 First we need to write a function that generates a large number of unique string ids.
-This is so that we can use it later to generate the same set of ids for our manifest and our items.
-We use the `shuffle` function to make sure every call to this function returns the result in a random order.
+This is so that we can generate the same set of ids for our manifest and our items.
+The `shuffle` function makes sure every call to this function returns the result in a random order.

 ```clojure
 (defn large-shuffled-vec-of-ids []